ManagementCore API

 identifier: [email protected]

-The identityProvider field of the identity is the IdentityProvider name.
-The identifier is the value that is to be verified against when obtaining the User information from the identity provider during the authentication flow.
+The identityProvider field is the IdentityProvider name.
+The identifier is the value used for verification upon obtaining the User's information from the IdentityProvider during the authentication flow.
 Such information could be the OIDC identity token in the case of an OpenID Connect IdentityProvider or a SAML assertion in the case of SAML 2.0 IdentityProviders.
-It's important to note that the identifier's default value depends on the IdentityProvider type:
+It's important to note that the default value of the identifier depends on the IdentityProvider type:

 • For GitHub OAuth2-based IdentityProviders, the identifier is the username (read more here).

-Note that if Octelium will always attempt to first find an explicit identity to authenticate a User.
-If it doesn't find a match or if the identities list is empty then it will use the email as the fallback identifier.
+Note that Octelium prioritizes authentication against an explicit identity over the primary email.
+If it doesn't find a match in the identities list or if the list is empty, it will use the email as the fallback identifier.

 Session